28 Fun Things to Do in Orlando | 2023 (with Photos)

 Just a short drive from Orlando lies Boggy Creek, home of Boggy Creek Airboat Adventures and Boggy Bottom BBQ.

 At this nature park, visitors can enjoy nature tours of the Florida Everglades on U.S. Coast Guard Inspected airboats.
-You can also book sunset or night tours for a bit of extra intrigue.
+You can also book sunset tours for a bit of extra intrigue and additional night activities in Orlando.

 Lake Eola Park is a public park in Downtown Orlando, Florida.
 Adults and children can enjoy plays or musical shows at the amphitheater at Lake Eola.

-Located on Meritt Island, around an hour outside of Orlando, is the Kennedy Space Center.
+Located on Merritt Island, around an hour outside of Orlando, is the Kennedy Space Center.
 This is a fascinating attraction for people of all ages who love to think about space travel.

 Visitors can touch a piece of moon rock, experience a realistic simulation of a rocket launch and learn about the future of space exploration at Kennedy Space Center.